renrizzolo/react-native-sectioned-multi-select/README.md

 Sub categories are optional, there's no need to have `subKey` items if you don't want to.

+You can also pass in extra options to individual items:

+- `disabled: true` - the item will be disabled
+- Icons: the component prop `iconKey` is the name of the property that individual item icons will be derived from.
+E.g `icon: {uri: ...}`.
+See full example [here](https://github.com/renrizzolo/react-native-sectioned-multi-select/blob/master/Recipes.md#item-icons)

 ## Props

 Props, there are lots.